Fromis 9: 2021–2022: Move to Pledis Entertainment, first music show win, and Jang Gyu-ri's departure

-On July 28, 2022, Pledis Entertainment announced that member Jang Gyu-ri would be leaving the group on July 31.
-In their press release, Pledis stated that when Fromis 9's management were transferred to the company in 2021, every other member signed a completely new contract with the company.
-However, Jang chose to transfer her original contract from CJ ENM's Off The Record that would last only one year.
-After July 31, Fromis 9 will continue as an eight-member group.
+On July 28, 2022, Pledis Entertainment announced that Jang Gyu-ri would be leaving the group on July 31 with Fromis 9 continuing as an eight-member group.
+In their press release, Pledis stated that when Fromis 9's management was transferred to the company in 2021, every other member signed a completely new contract with the company and only Jang chose to transfer her original contract from CJ ENM's Off The Record that would last only one year.